 Mérida Mexico

-One of my top tips for Mérida in Mexico is to visit restaurants Hunnik, where you can enjoy a culinary experience.
+One of my top travel tips for Mérida in Mexico is to visit restaurants Huniik, where you can enjoy a culinary experience.

 The flamingos of Celestun

-Between November and March, the National Park around Celestún is one of the highlights of Mexico, because you can observe large numbers of flamingos up close.
+Between November and March, one of the best things to do in Mexico is to visit the national park around Celestún, because you can observe large numbers of flamingos up close here.
 The protected nature reserve consists of mangrove forests and is the habitat of crocodiles, sea turtles and more than 200 bird species.
 You can explore the area by taking a 1 or 2 hour boat trip and truly admire hundreds of flamingos.
 Most trips end with a delicious seafood meal at one of Celestún’s beachfront restaurants.
 Celestun is best visited from Mérida.

 Laguna de Bacalar